mongodb/selected-tests/README.md

 The Selected Tests service is used to predict which tests need to run based on code changes.

+It is depends on and requires a running [evergreen](https://github.com/evergreen-ci/evergreen) instance.

 ## Introduction

-This documment briefly introduces the Selected Tests API.
+This document briefly introduces the Selected Tests API.
 For more detailed information, refer to the [Further Reading](#further-reading) section at the end of this document.

 ## Selected Tests API